tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 requirement has been specified, the order of preference for which resolver to use SHOULD be:

-1. An Exclusive Direct PvD, such as a VPN, with domain rules that is known to be authoritative for the domain containing the hostname.
+1. An Exclusive Direct Resolver, such as a resolver provisioned by a VPN, domain rules that include the hostname being resolved.
 If the resolution fails, the connection will fail.

-2. A Direct PvD, such as a local router, with domain rules that is known to be authoritative for the domain containing the hostname.
-If the resolution fails, the connection will try the next PvD based on this list.
+2. A Direct Resolver, such as a local router, with domain rules that is known to be authoritative for the domain containing the hostname.
+If the resolution fails, the connection will try the next resolver configuration based on this list.

-3. The most specific Trusted Resolver that has been whitelisted ({{whitelisting}}) for the domain containing the hostname, i.e., the Trusted Resolver which is authoritative for the longest matching prefix of the hostname.
-For example, given two Trusted Resolvers, one for foo.example.com and another example.com, clients connecting to bar.foo.example.com should use the former.
+3. The most specific Authoritative DoH Server that has been whitelisted ({{whitelisting}}) for the domain containing the hostname, i.e., the DoH server which is authoritative for the longest matching prefix of the hostname.
+For example, given two Authoritative DoH Servers, one for foo.example.com and another example.com, clients connecting to bar.foo.example.com should use the former.
 If the resolution fails, the connection will try an obfuscated query.

-4. Obfuscated queries using multiple Trusted Resolvers ({{OBFUSCATION}}).
+4. Obfuscated queries using multiple DoH Servers ({{OBFUSCATION}}).
 If this resolution fails, Privacy-Sensitive Connections will fail.
-All other connections will use the last resort, the default Direct PvD.
+All other connections will use the last resort, the default Direct Resolvers.

-5. The default direct or local resolver, generally the resolver provisioned by the local router, is used as the last resort for any connection that is not explicitly Privacy-Sensitive.
+5. The default Direct Resolver, generally the resolver provisioned by the local router, is used as the last resort for any connection that is not explicitly Privacy-Sensitive.

-## Discovering Trusted Resolvers {#trusted-discovery}

-### Whitelisting Trusted Resolvers  {#whitelisting}

-## Discovering Local Resolvers {#local-discovery}

-## Obfuscated Resolution

 # Server Requirements {#server}